 B.Comm, M.A in Education Tammy Vaillancourt is one of the coordinators for our Food and Beverage Management program, and enjoys this role alongside her teaching responsibilities.
 Tammy has worked in the hospitality industry for over ten years.
 Her last full-time industry position was as the Director of Operations of Fishbowl Restaurants.
 For five years, she was a part-time professor at Georgian College teaching several Hospitality and Tourism courses as well as working on developing new curriculum and a new program.
 Tammy was the Store Opening Coordinator and Corporate Trainer for Cara Operations.
 Tammy has an Honours Bachelor of Commerce degree from the University of Guelph and her MA in Education from Central Michigan University.
 Her research was focused on the relationship between students and plagiarism.
 One of her career highlights has been the creation and implementation of our Study Abroad program linking it to curriculum.
 Currently she is teaching Accounting, Managerial Accounting, Business Simulation Management and Investment Capstone courses.

 Victor brings with him more than eighteen years of consulting and progressive management experience within the hospitality industry.
-He has been teaching in our degree and diploma programs for the past five years, but Victor’s connection to industry did not end with his teaching at George Brown College; he has recently consulted Ontario Businesses on hospitality relevant issues.
+He has been teaching in our degree and diploma programs for the past 12 years, but Victor’s connection to industry did not end with his teaching at George Brown College; he has recently consulted with a number of Ontario Businesses on hospitality relevant issues.
 Students have benefited from his international and Canadian management experiences, which includes leadership roles in France (Paris), England (London), the USA (New York City), Canada (Whistler & Toronto) and Australia (Sydney, Perth).
 Victor clearly speaks the language of the global hospitality industry.